-Few books touch your soul and leave an imprint in your life to an extent that you not only learn about the subject, but life and your place in it.
-This book certainly fits the bill.
-The last time I felt that way about a book was when I read the memoir by Anderson Cooper, “Anderson Cooper: Dispatches from Edge of the World”.
-Cooper wove a story that drew similarities between his difficult personal life and the suffering he saw in the places he visited such as Iraq and Indonesia.
-The heart-felt book was highly effective in teaching us about what influences a journalist and his journalistic style.
-His writing was superb too.
-Well, we are not here to talk about that.
-Our focus is the Walter Isaacson’s New York Bestseller.
+Few books touch your soul and leave an imprint in your life to an extent that you not only learn about the book’s subject but your life and your purpose.
+This book certainly fit the bill.
+The last time I felt so reflective while reading a book was when I read Anderson Cooper’s memoir, “Anderson Cooper: Dispatches from Edge of the World” (See HERE).
+Cooper quite brilliantly wove a life story drawing similarities between the tragedies in his personal life and the suffering he observed when he visited war-torn and disaster-stricken areas such as Iraq and Indonesia.
+The heartfelt memoir was highly effective in teaching us what influenced him as a person and his journalistic style.
+But, I digress.
+Today, our focus is the Walter Isaacson’s New York Bestseller (See HERE).

-The author mainly used Einstein’s personal letters to his family and friends as research for his book.
-The result is an insightful read to one of the greatest mind of our lifetime.
-Readers learn that Einstein was a rebellious young man that rubbed a lot of people, including his professors the wrong way on his way to becoming the father of theoretical physics.
-I was particularly pleased to learn that he was not that dumb or dyslexic as a child as the popular notion suggests.
-According to Isaacson, he was quite smart and his brilliance usually got him in trouble with his teachers.
+Walter Isaacson mainly used Einstein’s personal letters to his family, colleagues, and friends as the basis for his research.
+The result produced is an insightful read into one of the greatest minds of the 20th century.
+It was fun to learn that Einstein was a rebellious young man who rubbed a lot of people, including his professors the wrong way on his way to fame.
+I was particularly fascinated to learn that he was not a dyslexic as a child as the popular notion suggests, which probably gives a wrong impression of the father of theoretical physics.
+According to Walter Isaacson, he was quite smart and it was his brilliance that got him in trouble with his teachers.

-What Isaacson does brilliantly is explain Einstein’s journey in the academic arena which eventually lead to the “Miracle Year”.
-He explains Einstein’s thinking and genius in words a common man understands and what ends up is a fascinating read into the mind of a genius.
+What Walter Isaacson does brilliantly is shed light on Einstein’s personal journey and his professional growth in the academic arena which eventually lead to the “Miracle Year” and followed post that year.
+He explains Einstein’s experiences, thinking, and genius in words a common man understands and ends up with a fascinating read into the mind of a genius.

-b) Each object in the universe revolve around something.
-Do we revolve around the giant black whole in the center of the Milky Way.
-Do comets revolve around something (that’s why we see them come back)?
+b) Each object in the universe revolves around something.
+We revolve around the giant black hole in the center of the Milky Way.
+What if comets revolve around something (that’s why we see them come back)?

 c) Are we hanging of something in space?
 Why don’t we sink?

 d) An atom is round; most of the objects in the universe are round.
-Is the universe round?
+Can the universe be round?

 f) Are black holes birthplace of galaxies and their shapes and movements? (through laws of gravity and magnetism?)

 g) What is an electric or charged current?
-Waves of energy, gravity or magnetism?
+Waves of energy, gravity or both as in magnetism?

-h) Each entity in the universe is connected from a distance like that string web around the finger game.
-How are they connected?
-Well, it’s all magnetism.
-Each heavenly body is magnetized so depending how many bodies in a galaxy are attracting bodies from another galaxy causing the galaxies to merge or move away (attraction to another galaxy?) from each other.
+h) It is said that each entity in the universe is connected from a distance to other entities due to gravity.
+But what if gravity was described in terms of magnetism?
+Can magnetism impact galaxies?
+How?
+Each heavenly body is magnetized so depending on how many bodies in a galaxy are attracting bodies from another galaxy causing the galaxies to merge or in some cases move away from each other (maybe the latter ones are getting attracted to another galaxy?).

 i) Magnetism is the strongest force in the universe.
 Gravity is magnetism.

-j) Is magnetism between people different than magnetism in heavenly bodies?
-Everything vibrating is magnetism.
+j) Is magnetism between people different from magnetism in heavenly bodies?
+Everything vibrating is magnetism?
 Energy?
 God?

 Spring Experiment: If you apply force to a spring, why does it spring back?
 What is that force?
 Is this how craters are made on planets?
 How does magnetism play a role in this phenomenon?

 In conclusion, I would highly recommend this book.
-It’s a long one, but an easy and well-written piece.
+It’s a long one, but an easy and delightfully written piece.
 Happy Reading!